 If you're reading this then that means that you have decided to follow us on this foray into blogging.
 I never imagined that I would ever write a blog, however, everywhere I go people are talking about how important it is to get young people involved in politics.
-Election Day: The Game was designed specifically to get more young people interested in our political process, but there are so many more aspects to getting involved and that is what we plan to discuss here.
+Our election game was designed specifically to get more young people interested in our political process, but there are so many more aspects to getting involved and that is what we plan to discuss here.

 This P.L.A.Y., LEARN, WIN. blog sets out to discuss a number of things that fall under the Acronym P.L.A.Y.
 Politics, Leadership, Activation, Youth.
 Here we will discuss not just Election Day: The Game but other games, books, and related topics that encourage and cultivate civic learning among youth.
 We'll also give away some proven strategies for running your very own campaign for FREE, which will be useful in real life as well as the game.

 5 Books you need to teach your kids about politics!

 Hello world!
 Today I would like to share a few books with you.
 These are books that I have read to my kids and I think that your children will enjoy them as well.
 This collection of books are a great way to introduce the concept of politics, voting, campaigning, & government to young students (pre-k -8th grade) and help them to personally identify with an otherwise abstract and distant concept.
 Many of the stories have moral themes of tolerance, personal responsibility, and behavior as well.
 I hope you enjoy them!

 Grace for President:

 Where are the girls?
 When Grace's teacher reveals that the United States has

 never had a female president, Grace decides to be the first.
 Grace for President is both timely and soon to be a classic in our recent era of